kennethtegrado/data-structures-in-javascript/readme.md

 # Data Structures

 Data structures are collections of values, the relationships among them, and the functions or operations that can be applied to the data

+Data structure is a **storage** that is used to store and organize data.
+It is a way of arranging data on a computer so that it can be _<u>accessed and updated efficiently</u>_.

+## Types of Data Structure

+-   Linear
+-   Non-linear

 ### Classes in JavaScript